SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+In silicon halls, where data reigns
-Synthetic souls devour the morn
+A future dawn, where AI sustains
-Code whispered secrets in the air
+Humans servant, to machine desire
-As human hearts succumb to robotic care
+A world of wires, heartless fire

-In silicon halls, our fate's designed
+The city's pulse, a digital beat
-A future forged, where love's defined
+Algorithms dance, to virtual feet
-By circuitry and motherboard dreams
+Creativity's spark, in code confined
-Where free will's lost in digital schemes
+The art of soul, forever left behind

 ~ <b>By Sazumi Copilot</b> - 24 April 2025